Xilinx/VMC_Help/HDL/addrsr/README.md

 # Addressable Shift Register

-The Xilinx Addressable Shift Register block is a variable-length shift register in which any register in the delay chain can be addressed and driven onto the output data port.
+The Addressable Shift Register block is a variable-length shift register in which any register in the delay chain can be addressed and driven onto the output data port.

 ![](./Images/block.png)

+## Description
 The block operation is most easily thought of as a chain of registers, where each register output drives an input to a multiplexer, as shown below.
 The multiplexer select line is driven by the address port (addr).
 The output data port is shown below as q.

-Figure: Output Data Port

 ![](./Images/jrq1538085427893.png)